 Compared to REST or GraphQL for example, which primarily use gRPC to JSON, it will take some time to get acquainted with protocol buffers and find tools for dealing with HTTP/2 friction.
 It doesn’t even matter how many years of experience you have or how many applications you have built until now.
 You will struggle.

 And that’s why so many teams will choose to rely on REST for as long as possible because finding a gRPC expert is hard.
-To be honest, I don’t even think there’s any because it’s still a new technology and I have the feeling that everyone who has tried it, it’s still taking the learning steps and not using it in a production environment.
+To be honest, I don’t even think there’s any because it’s still a new technology and I have the feeling that everyone who has tried it, is still taking the learning steps and not using it in a production environment.

 And..That’s all from gRPC JSON Golang!